 College is a time of learning — both in and outside of the classroom.
 College students will make mistakes and most will learn from those mistakes.
 Wise students and their parents recognize that mistakes are part of the learning curve, and they respect and tolerate those mistakes.
 As college parents, however, we hope that our students will not make mistakes that will have a negative impact on their college career.

-As a parent, you may want to anticipate and watch for these nine potential decisions and talk to your student about his choices.
-Remember, however, that although you may alert your student to these pitfalls, he will ultimately need to make his own decisions – and live with the consequences – but that he will learn from experience.
+As a parent, you can anticipate and watch for these nine potential decisions and talk to your student about their choices.
+Remember, however, that although you may alert your student to these pitfalls, they will ultimately need to make their own decisions — and live with the consequences — but that they will learn from experience.

 Poor Decision #1 — Not going to class.

 Although some college professors may never take attendance, going to class is important.
 It may feel to some students that they can learn all they need by reading the textbook, but class time is an important time for additional information, clarification, and a chance to show the professor that you know the material.
 Besides, most professors, even if they don’t formally take attendance, notice who is in class.
-If your student isn’t there, he’s sending a negative message about his engagement with the course.
+If your student isn’t there, that could be sending a negative message about their engagement with the course.

 Poor Decision #2 — Not getting involved on campus.

 Dorm rooms have all of the comforts of home these days, and students may be tempted to settle in.
 However, research shows that students who are involved on campus — attending lectures and events, participating in clubs and activities, helping with service projects, and taking on leadership roles are both happier and do better academically.